splynx/docs/files/en/configuration/tools/import/import.md

 ![confirm](confirm.png)

-Here is the result of successful import:
+Here is the result of a successful import:

 ![imported](imported.png)